CircuitSpells/Notes/Kubernetes.md

 note: used to be called "masters".

-it is generally considered good practice not to run user apps on control plane nodes.
+do not to run user apps on control plane nodes.

 per normal H/A standards, 3 control plane nodes is standard.
 Do not pick an even number; if there is a split in the network, the side that knows it has the majority nodes will arbitrarily pick a new leader.
 If there are an even number on each side, the nodes will deadlock and go into read-only mode.

 on a hosted kubernetes platform, the control plane is hidden from you and is instead managed by the cloud provider.

 leader: one control plane node makes active changes to the cluster at any one time.
 The others are called followers.
-If the leader goes down, they elect a new one.k
+If the leader goes down, they elect a new one.

 services that make up the control plane: